Raise your hand if you’re a blogger with the chops to design and code beautiful pages from scratch…

 I’m gonna give you a few options here…

-Previously, I only recommended Thrive Content Builder because getting a fully functioning drag and drop page builder with 150 landing page templates thrown in for the same price is too good of a deal to pass up.
+Previously, I only recommended Thrive Architect because getting a fully functioning drag and drop page builder with 150 landing page templates thrown in for the same price is too good of a deal to pass up.

 Add on the facts that your purchase includes one year of support and Thrive Themes is constantly improving the plugin, and it’s a no-brainer.